Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 ### .map( )

-`Map` takes a callback function as an argument and execute the function for each element on the array and returns an entirely **New Array** populated with the results of function execution.
+`map` takes a callback function as an argument and execute the function for each element on the array and returns an entirely **New Array** populated with the results of function execution.

 *Example : Multiply all elements by 2 and return the result in a new array*